deepset-ai/haystack-home/content/blog/optimize-rag-with-nvidia-nemo/index.md

 By integrating the NeMo Retriever `nvidia/llama-3.2-nv-rerankqa-1b-v2` model using the `NvidiaRanker`, the enhanced RAG pipeline prioritized the most contextually appropriate documents, improving the overall precision of the response.
 With the reranking, metrics like **Recall@5 (Multi Hit)** and **NDCG@5** showed marked improvements, indicating that relevant documents not only appeared within the top results more frequently but were also positioned earlier in the list, enhancing the LLM's access to high-quality context for accurate generation.

-In summary, by adding NeMo Retriever reranking capabilities built with [NVIDIA NIM](https://build.nvidia.com/), RAG pipelines achieve better document ordering, more relevant context, and increased response accuracy—demonstrating the essential role of rankers in building robust, real-world RAG applications.
+In summary, by adding NeMo Retriever reranking capabilities built with [NVIDIA NIM](https://build.nvidia.com/), RAG pipelines achieve better document ordering, more relevant context, and increased response accuracy—demonstrating the essential role of rerankers in building robust, real-world RAG applications.